Skip to section

 Recruiting at the executive level is expensive and risky.
 Psychometric testing is used to curb some of those risks.

 For some candidates, this may mean that – while they may have exceptional qualifications and references – they may not land their dream leadership role – at least in part due to the results of a psychometric test.

-For those who are unfamiliar with the science of psychometric testing, the process may seem subjective.
-Such perceptions can undermine trust in the outcomes.
+For those who are unfamiliar with the science of psychometric testing, the methods may seem subjective.
+Understandably, this attitude can lead to a sense of distrust in the outcomes.

 “It’s critical to keep in mind that psychometric tests are considered as only one type of information gathered during the recruitment process to assess candidates’ competencies and attributes relative to the job,” Pelletier says.

-Pelletier says that she often has who, after taking these types of assessments and not receiving a job offer, are concerned about what they perceive as “personality faults.”
+Pelletier points out that her clients, after taking these types of assessments and not receiving a job offer, often get concerned about what they perceive as “personality faults.”

-She emphasises that it’s important to understand the results in the context of the specific position and organisation.
+She emphasises that it’s important to contextualise the results of your psychometric test in terms of a specific position and organisation.